Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Mercurial.md

-While being able to browse the source code repository can be useful in itself, the real strength comes from linking artifacts in SpiraTeam - including Incidents, Requirements, and Tasks - to revisions checked into the software repository.
+While being able to browse the source code repository can be useful in itself, the real strength comes from linking artifacts in SpiraTeam - including Incidents, Requirements, and Tasks - to commits checked into the software repository.

 ### Viewing the Repository Tree